 Limited PPO plans that include dental coverage

 We chose Humana for our top spot based on coverage, costs, plan choices, and state availability.
-Searching for its plans was easy and felt more personalized as the site asked several questions about what coverage types we were seeking (for example, did we want dental and medical care?).
+Searching for its plans was easy and felt more personalized as the site asked several questions about what coverage types we were seeking.
 After answering a few questions about our needs, we were given several plan choices.

-Humana plans have a maximum dental benefit of $2,000 per year, which is one of the highest maximums.
-There were plans that included dental services (such as Humana’s Gold Plus HMO) that were available at a $0 monthly premium.
-The only PPO plan we were offered that included dental was the Humana Honor Plan, which also had a $0 monthly premium.
+Humana plans have a maximum dental benefit of $1,000 to $2,000 per year, which is one of the highest maximums.
+There were plans that included dental services (such as Humana's Gold Plus HMO) available at a $0 monthly premium.
+Some PPO plans didn't have dental.
+However, we were offered some that included dental.
+One of those was the Humana Honor Plan, which also had a $0 monthly premium.
 Although this plan is specifically geared to work with Veterans Administration (VA) benefits, anyone enrolled in Medicare can qualify for the plan based on geographic region.

-Many preventive services (oral evaluations/exams, X-rays, and fluoride treatments) required a $30 copayment for services.
-Other services usually involve you paying a coinsurance that ranges from 50% for a filling to 70% for complete or partial dentures for in-network providers.
+Many preventive services—like oral evaluations/exams, X-rays, and fluoride treatments—required a $35 copayment for services.
+Other services usually involve paying a coinsurance that ranges from 50% for a filling to 70% for complete or partial dentures for in-network providers.

 $0 premium plans include dental